stratapp/stratapp-website/_posts/2019-06-14-principles-by-ray-dalio.md

 To achieve radical transparency at work, companies need collaboration tech that has been designed from the outset as an org-wide experience.
 Tech that helps employees with their day to day work, as well as the overall strategic context and corresponding initiatives.

+Radical transparency delivers on the new social contract of millennials:

+     _"First show me you are committed, then you’ll see my commitment!"_

-Imagine if radical transparency and org-wide collaboration could sit within an easy to view strategic context:
+Imagine if radical transparency could sit within an easy to view strategic context:

 * why is our organization here? (a la Simon Sinek)
 * what are we trying to achieve? (a la Prof Roger Martin)